nisamozr/DragonToken/client/README.md

-# Getting Started with Create React App
+# Dragon Token UI using React App

-This project was ERC20 Token or Dragon Token .
+This project was a ERC20 based Token named as Dragon Token .

 ## Available Scripts